 At the Kinnelon Library, we have a wide range of adult programs to appeal to every sensibility.
 Our goal is to inspire, educate, and promote the well-being of the public.
 Our past offerings have included drawing workshops, cooking classes, numerous history lectures, craft classes, supernatural seminars, ballroom dance, and concerts.
 We also have a wide range of ongoing programs, such as knitting, an adult book club, drop-in crafts, and exercise classes.

-Saturdays – 8:00 am – FREE – Live with Rina–Yogaball will now be held via Zoom for the duration of the COVID-19 crisis.
-All you need is a smart phone tablet, or computer.
-Please register on our website.
-The link to our Zoom meeting ID and password will be sent to your email.
-Connecting is easy, either enter the meeting ID and password on your Zoom app or click on the link from the email that you will receive after registering.
+Yogaball-Saturdays at 8:00 am, beginning September 11-Yogaball will now be held via Zoom for the duration of the COVID-19 crisis.
+All you need is a smart phone, tablet, or computer.
+Please register with the link on our website.
+Connecting is easy, click on the link from the email that you will receive soon after registering.
 Register by Friday, at 5PM, for Saturdays class.
 Click here to register.

-Saturdays – 9:00 am – FREE – Live with Rina -Anyone can Zumba anywhere!
-Zumba will now be held via Zoom for the duration of the COVID-19 crisis.
+Zumba-Saturdays at 9:00 am, beginning September 11-Anyone can Zumba anywhere!
+Now on Zoom!
 All you need is a smart phone, tablet, or computer.
 Please register on our website.
 The link to our Zoom meeting ID and password will be sent to your email.
 Connecting is easy, either enter the meeting ID and password on your Zoom app or click on the link from the email that you will receive after registering.
-Register by Friday, at 5PM, for Saturdays class.
+Register by Friday, at 5PM, for Saturday class.
 Click here to register.